CodeLaMat/tasteIT/README.md

 Welcome to my TasteIT application.
 This application is created as a task assigned to me as a part of my studies in REACT22S programme.

-TasteIT is an web application where users can add their own food recipes from their own traditional kitchen as well as from around the world.
+TasteIT is a web application where users can add their own food recipes from their own traditional kitchen as well as from around the world.
 Users also can browse the list of recipes added to the database by other users.

 ## Technologies used